nlw0/filterSqp/README.md

 # filterSqp
-Implementation of the FilterSQP constained optimization algorithm.
-Using the Adept library for automatic differentiation.
+Implementation of the FilterSQP constrained optimization algorithm.
+Using the FADBAD++ library for automatic differentiation.